PatrickYLi/patrickyli.github.io/work/patmo/lecture-04.md

 R4: O + O3 -> O2 + O2</code></pre>

   <p>
-    In this lecture, we keep that same Chapman network and add three processes around it: emission, dry deposition, and wet deposition.
+    In this lecture, we keep that same Chapman network and add two processes around it: emission and dry deposition.
     These are not new Chapman chemical reactions.
 They are source and sink terms that add or remove species from the model column.
   </p>